sunpy/sunpy/docs/dev_guide/remote_data.rst

 =====

 Remote files sometimes have to be cached.
-This is to ensure that the files are not redownloaded frequently, thus saving users' disc space and well as internet bandwidth.
+This is to ensure that the files are not redownloaded frequently, thus saving users' disk space and well as internet bandwidth.
-The expiry of the cache is configured by the user.
+The cache has an expiry time which is set by the ``sunpyrc`` config file.
+To change this please see :ref:`customizing-sunpy`.

 Usage
 -----